 Agreeing priorities using collective knowledge

-We focus on the human experience of turning data into wisdom, by quickly prototyping and sharing ‘open access’ digital tools that combine different types of information (like integrated technical models of complex systems), with clear visual presentation of exactly what matters most to the people using them (multilateral agencies, university partners and risk-taking companies).
+We focus on the human experience of turning data into wisdom by quickly prototyping and sharing ‘open access’ digital tools that combine different types of information (like integrated technical models of complex systems) with a clear visual presentation of exactly what matters most to the people using them (multilateral agencies, university partners and risk-taking companies).

 Climate Resilience and Risk